core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap-10.md

 Security Considerations
 =======================

-General CoAP security considerations apply.
+General CoAP security considerations in {{Section 11 of RFC7252}} apply to DoC.
-Exceeding those in {{Section 11 of RFC7252}}, the request patterns of DoC make it likely that long-lived security contexts are maintained:
+Additionally, DoC uses request patterns that require the maintenance of long-lived security contexts.
-{{amp-0rtt}} goes into more detail on what needs to be done when those are resumed from a new endpoint.
+{{Section 2.6 of -core-corrclar}} goes into more detail on what needs to be done when those are resumed from a new endpoint.

 When using unencrypted CoAP (see {{sec:unencrypted-coap}}), setting the ID of a DNS message to 0 as